virusphp/bridging-bpjs/README.md

 ## Changelog

 ### 2021-06-17
 - v0.1-beta Upgraded codebase to be compatible to PHP 8.
-[Thanks to https://github.com/jchodzicki]

 ### 2021-09-14
 - Added v0.1-beta to packagist/composer virusphp/service-bridging